 Game Design, built a design automation practice in the

 creativity, and symbolic AI.
-I typically employ answer set programming (and
+I often employ answer set

-related combinatorial search/optimization tools such as theorem provers and
+related combinatorial search/optimization tools such as model checkers and

 solving high-complexity analysis and synthesis problems arising in creative

 design domains.
-Lately, I've been focusing on deep design automation for
+Recently, I've been applying these ideas to deep design

-and music, recreational programming all the way down to the hardware level,
+recreational programming all the way down to the hardware level, and

 programming languages and software engineering (declarative programming,